ypj0202/SysML2PetriNet/README.md

 ## Run (from the command line)

-Use the provided `Main` class with Maven Exec Plugin (downloaded automatically when invoked):
+Use the provided `Main` class with the Maven Exec Plugin (downloaded automatically when invoked):

 ```bash
 mvn -q exec:java -Dexec.mainClass=nl.utwente.sysml2petrinet.Main